We have a bunch of man-children in the White House.

 He can't step away from the defining issue here.

-Uh race is still a troubling aspect of our society.
+Race is still a troubling aspect of our society.

-He's trying to turn down the volume.
+He's trying to turn down the volume?

-Obviously a poll's plunged, baby.
+Obviously, your poll's plunged, baby.

 That's why this is happening.

-So your five-minute career, yeah.
+Your five-minute career, yeah.

-He pointed out Can't get involved.
+Can't get involved.

 That's a local issue.

-To the uh Boston Press as well as National Press, uh Sergeant Crawley would be happy for you to stop trampling his grass.
+Sergeant Crawley would be happy for you to stop trampling his grass.

 All right?